 Brown the ground turkey.
 Add the trinity and cook until the vegetables are soft.
 Add all of the tomato related cans.
 (Add a little water to the sauce can, swish it around to get the goodness off the side & add that.)
 Drain the other vegetables & add them.
 Add salt, pepper & tabasco.
 Bring to a boil; reduce to simmer.

-Serve with crackers, bread or corn bread / muffins.
+Serve this vegetable soup with crackers, bread or corn bread / muffins.

 Powered by Facebook Comments